gnmearacaun/rpios-wayfirewm-config/README.md

 cd build && sudo cpack -G DEB && sudo dpkg -i nvim-linux64.deb nvim -V1 -v
 ```
-## A modern Neovim config

-If you don't already have an `nvim` directory to drop into `~/.config`, feel free to use mine
+If you don't already have an `nvim` directory to drop into `~/.config`, feel free to use mine.
+My neovim config is based on https://github.com/ChristianChiarulli/nvim BDFL of Lunarvim.

 ```
 https://github.com/gnmearacaun/nvim-launch.git
 ```
-- Troubleshooting: Mason was not showing up in Neovim at first (throwing errors).
+- Troubleshooting: Mason was not showing up at first (throwing errors).
-I had to:
+From the nvim commandline:
 ```
 :Lazy reload mason.nvim
 ```
 ## Install nodejs

 I'm using [nodesource](https://github.com/nodesource/distributions).
 Run as root: